krishnans2006/Trie/README.md

 ### Command-Line Interface
 The Command-Line Interface can be accessed by running the `client.py` file.

 The client allows the user to perform 5 actions, namely to display the trie, add an element, delete an element, search for an element, and to get autocomplete suggestions.
+The client also allows users to quit the CLI.

-These actions all send GET or POST requests to the server, hosted on AWS.
+All the Trie-related actions send GET or POST requests to the server, hosted on AWS.

+## Unit Tests
+The Unit Tests for the Trie were written using the `unittest` module in Python.
+Two unit tests were created, which check the validity of JSON responses, the global state of the Trie, and order of processing requests.

+### Validity Test
+This test runs every function possible, to make sure that the JSON responses returned are valid.
+Additionally, it makes sure no change was made to the global Trie at the end of the test.

+### Global State Test
+This test adds an element to the global Trie and then immediately searches to make sure the element was added.
+This makes sure that the new element is present during the second request (made individually), immediately after it was added.
+Additionally, it makes sure to remove the newly added element so that no change is made to the global Trie at the end of the test.

+### Processing Order Test
+The order of processing requests is tested on both the Validity Test and the Global State Test.
+In the validity test, the search and autocomplete are checked right after the given string is added to the Trie, and right before it is removed.
+The validity test makes sure that the search and autocomplete functions return True and an empty list, respectively.
+Additionally, the Global State Test does something similar, and will not work when requests are processed asynchronously.

 ## Model
 The model for the Trie uses two Python Classes - `class Trie` and `class TrieElement`.